-Segment 1 (Steubenville to Alikanna, Ohio): RTC has met with the Jefferson County Soil and Water Conservation District as well as Brooke Hancock Jefferson Metropolitan Planning Commission to develop a proposed trail alignment through Steubenville and Jefferson County.
+Segment 1 (Steubenville to Alikanna, Ohio): RTC has met with the Jefferson County Soil and Water Conservation District as well as Brooke Hancock Jefferson Metropolitan Planning Commission to develop a proposed trail alignment through Steubenville and Jefferson County in Ohio.
 As discussed in Trail Gap 2, a trail could cross over the Ohio River from Weirton, West Virginia, to Steubenville, Ohio, via the Market Street Bridge.
-From the Market Street Bridge, approximately 1.5 miles of trail are under development in Steubenville along the riverfront, heading north toward the Steubenville Marina, and should be completed in 2021.
-At Alikanna, a trail would need to cross U.S. 22, where there is potential for an at-grade crossing or an underground crossing that could make use of an old bridge.
+From the Market Street Bridge, approximately 1.5 miles of trail are under development in Steubenville along the riverfront, heading north toward the Steubenville Marina.
+At Alikanna, a trail would need to cross U.S. 22, where there is potential for an atgrade crossing or an underground crossing that could make use of an old bridge.